emeryberger/web-programming/syllabus.md

 Homeworks are individual programming assignments that reinforce material taught in class.
 These are one-week long assignments.

 ####  Team Project

 The team project encompasses the last third of the semester - approximately 4 weeks.
 You will be required to work in a team of 2-4 students to design and implement a web application using the three important components of web applications including HTML, CSS, and JavaScript.
-The design and implementation of the application is entirely up to you, but it must solve a real-world problem, be connected to work you have done in other areas (general education), connect to your discipline (e.g., CS, Informatics) and be relatively unique as compared to other existing applications (within reason).
+The design and implementation of the application is entirely up to you, but it must solve a real-world problem, be connected to work you have done in other areas (general education), connect to your discipline (e.g., CS) and be relatively unique as compared to other existing applications (within reason).
 You are expected to _not_ use any frameworks beyond Bootstrap; other libraries are allowed only with prior consent of the professor.

 #### Final Grades

 To evaluate your understanding of the course content, we will use scores achieved on each of the above assessment components.
 Your final grade will convey what you know from the course and how well you know it.
-Missing assignments can have a dramatic impact on your final grade so it is important that you are attentive to submission deadlines and avoid any missing work.
+Missing assignments can have a substantial impact on your final grade so it is important that you are attentive to submission deadlines and avoid any missing work.
 The _typical_ breakdown of percentages and final grades for this course are A (93-100), A- (90-92), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D+ (67-69), D (60-66), F (0-59).
 This grading scheme may be adjusted based on the overall performance of students in the course.

 #### Lateness

 *Late submissions for any assessment component will not be accepted*.
 It is your responsibility for maintaining your own schedule and being prompt with your submissions.
-We expect that you become familiar with the course submission software and verify that your submission has been properly uploaded.
-We will not accept late submissions due to lack of checking on this.
-We assume:

-- You are an adult and have the ability to check and verify your work has been received properly.
-- You are capable of using GitHub, DropBox, Google Drive, or some other backup software to ensure that your work is not lost in the event of a computer failure.
-- You have a back-up plan in place in the event that your computer fails or your internet connection is unavailable.
-Make sure you have a plan B and C if your computer crashes or your internet is unavailable.
-This is your responsibility.
-- To ensure that you submit projects on time you should begin them early and not wait until the last minute to submit.
-You will be able to submit multiple times so submit early and often to ensure you have something in before the deadline.
+We strongly recommend that you commit your code early and often.

 #### Assignment Submission

 Assignments will be submitted electronically.
 You are responsible for submitting your assignments by the assigned due date.
 The due dates for assignments will be clearly indicated on the schedule and it is your responsibility to update your own calendar so you are aware of due dates.

 #### Communication

 Your first point of contact is the teaching assistant (TA) for your assigned lab section.
 That is, if you have a problem in the course, an assignment, a question about a participation/challenge/lab grade, or a question about the material, you should first approach the TA leading your lab.
 If they are unable to answer your question they will communicate this to the professor and the professor will provide an answer.

 #### Online Discussion Forum

 We will be primarily relying on Slack for communication, but we will also have a Piazza site.
 The discussion forum should be your first choice for asking questions as others most certainly have the same question.
 You should check the discussion forum before asking your question to see if the same question has already been posted.
 We will not answer questions that have already been answered in the discussion forum.
 Think before you post.
 We expect you to do a reasonable amount of thinking to try to solve your problems before posting for help.
 Make sure you are articulate and clear with your post (i.e., think before you post).
 You should post questions related to assignments early rather than wait until the last minute.
 Questions that are posted very near an assignment deadline may not be answered.
 Course staff are expected to answer questions Monday through Friday. **Do not expect prompt answers on Saturday, Sunday, and scheduled holidays and breaks.**

 *Note: Do not send direct email to course staff unless your discussion section TA allows it or it is an emergency (e.g., illness).*